diglos/userpatches/README.md

 If you are going to run a full Ethereum node you may forward the 30303 port from your router to your device.
 This is an optional but recommended setting.
 There are 2 ways of doing this:

 - Enable uPNP on your router.
 This automates the forwarding process (geth and parity take care of it), but it is less secure
 - Forward the 30303 port to your NanoPC-T4 IP on your router.
-There are plenty of tutorials out there for doing this as it depends on your router model.
+There are plenty of tutorials out there for doing this (it depends on your router model)

 ## Switching clients